-6. Registration of Borrowers, Issuance of Library Cards: All residents of the counties within the SALS/MVLS may apply in person for a library card (no library cards will be issued through the mail).
+6. Registration of Borrowers, Issuance of Library Cards: All residents of the counties within the SALS/MVLS may apply in person or online for a library card (no library cards will be issued through the mail).
 Applicants must present a valid Photo ID with their name and current address.
 Two forms of ID will be required if a Photo ID is not available, or if the current address is different from that on the Photo ID.
 A parent or legal guardian must sign for anyone under the age of 18.
 Pre-school aged children are issued a JR (juvenile restricted) card.
 This limits the use of the card to the materials in the children’s room.
 At any time after a child enters school the parent or guardian may choose to allow that child to have an unrestricted juvenile card.
 The first card issued is free; replacement cards are $1.
 An Internet Use Only card may be issued for those who do not wish to have borrowing privileges.

 a.
 Summer/transient Borrowing Policy: Summer residents who own local property shall be treated as regular borrowers; their winter residence shall be noted in their file.
 People who have no local address may apply for a TM (temporary card).
 A valid ID with a current address is required.

 a.
 Confidentiality of Library Records: The New York State Confidentiality Law protects the privacy rights of library users.
 This law prohibits the release of any information relating the name of a person and his/her library use without a properly executed subpoena from a court of law.
 Under this law, librarians cannot: